AlviseDeFaveri/appunti/SEC/Security.md

 Code injection in web applications.

+## SQL Injection

-**SQL Injection** There must be a data flow from a  user-controlled HTTP variable (e.g., parameter, cookie, or other header fields)  to a SQL query,  without appropriate filtering and validation .
+There must be a data flow from a  user-controlled HTTP variable (e.g., parameter, cookie, or other header fields)  to a SQL query,  without appropriate filtering and validation .
 If this happens, the SQL structure of the query can be modified .

 <u>Solutions</u>

-* Server Admin: Escaping, prepared queries
+* Server Admin: **Escaping**, prepared queries
-* DB admin: restrict access on tables
+* DB admin: **restrict access** on tables

 *Blind Injections* are injections where the query executed does not display values back to the attacker.
 Still it gets executed, hence we can for examples **INSERT** something.

+## XSS

 **Reflected XSS** It creates a per-request dataflow that originates from the client's rendered page (e.g., input field or other HTTP variable), ending up on the client's rendered page (e.g., interpreted HTML or JS content) as a result of the server response